vdud/code-of-design/posts/how-to-install-sveltekit/how-to-install-sveltekit.md

 series: false
 ---

-# Get Started with SvelteKit
+# How to Install SvelteKit

 ## Table of Contents